Data-Science-Eurecat/HoNCAML/README.md

 -----------

-HoNCAML (Holistic No Code Automated Machine Learning) is a tool aimed to run automated machine learning pipelines for problems of diferent nature; main types of pipeline would be:
+HoNCAML (Holistic No Code Automated Machine Learning) is a tool aimed to run automated machine learning pipelines for problems of different nature; main types of pipeline would be:

 1. Training the best possible model for the problem at hand